Saturday July 4th 2026

 The Sydney Metropolitan Turkey Trot, is the premier point to point event of the Sydney orienteering calendar.

-On 2025 there were three courses: Short (8km), Medium (14km) and Long (20km).
+There will be three courses: Short (8km), Medium (14km) and Long (20km).
 Each course had multiple maps.
-The start and finish location was at Greenway park, Cherrybrook.
-The course traversed parks, paths and cycleways of Cherrybrook, Pennant Hills and Westleigh.
+The course will travers the parks, paths and cycleways of Lane Cove Valley and surrounding suburbs.

 The Turkey Trot course standard is moderate, requiring basic navigation skills in map reading and route choice.
 Non-orienteers have little difficulty with this standard yet it still challenges in terms of route choice for the experienced orienteer.